 1. Agents specified directly on the task (task.agents)

-2. Agents specified for the flow (@flow(agents=[...]))
+2. The agent specified by the flow (@flow(default_agent=...))

 3. The global default agent (controlflow.defaults.agent)